mendersoftware/mender-docs/05.Client-configuration/06.Installing/docs.md

     category: docs
 ---

 This page describes how to install the Mender client in an existing Linux system.
-Installing this way does not offer a a full Mender integration.
+Installing this way does not offer a full Mender integration.
 However, it is possible to use Update Modules and update parts of the system.

 If full board integration is desired, follow the device documentation on [Yocto Project](../../devices/yocto-project) or [Debian family](../../devices/debian-family).